 Vending machines are located in the cafeteria.

-At St. Mary, we strive to provide the best care and safest environment possible.
+At St. Mary, our goal is to provide the best care and safest environment possible.
 In continuing our ongoing efforts of improvement and eliminating system problems that affect delivery of care, we are offering a new program called Condition H.

-- Condition H is a program that allows patients and families to call a Medical Emergency Team when they feel they are in an emergent situation and/or their needs are not being recognized and/or met.
+- Condition H is a program that allows patients and families to call a Medical Emergency Team when they feel they are in an emergent situation or their needs are not being recognized or met

 - H stands for HELP

 - Condition H is a Patient Safety Initiative